softwaremill/ox/doc/adr/0005-application-errors.md

 ## Decision

 For computation combinators, which include `par`, `race` and `supervised`, we decided to introduce the concept of application errors.
-These are values of a shape defined by an `ErrorMode`, which are specially treated by ox - if such a value represents an error, the enclosing scope ends.
+These are values of a shape defined by an `ErrorMode`, which are specially treated by Ox - if such a value represents an error, the enclosing scope ends.

 Some design limitations include: